Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 # Outline
 what is your happiest moment recently?
-Visualize distribution of people's happy moment in differnet categories and What kinds of subject, verb, and object do these happy moments involved according to the data.
+Visualize the distribution of people's happy moment in differnet categories and the distribution of words from subject's, verb's, and object's perspective according to the survey data.

 # Sketches
 1. The happy moment category distribution by pie chart